xan105/Achievement-Watcher/README.md

 Windows 8.1 : Don't forget quiet hours.<br />
 Windows 10 >= 1903 : New focus assist auto rule for fullscreen app set to alarm only by default prevents the notification from working out of the box.

+The process `watchdog.exe` is the one doing all the work so make sure it is running.

+Not all games are supported, please see the [**compatibility**](https://github.com/xan105/Achievement-Watcher#compatibility-) section below.

+You can also display a notification with:
+  - Websocket
+  - Growl Notification Transport Protocol (GNTP)

 ### Websocket

 Endpoint: `ws://localhost:8082`